johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline.md

 # Terminology

+Well lit
-“Well lit”: software or other system that is successfully used in production, similar to our needs, in a large number of other places around the world.
+: Software or other system that is successfully used in production, similar to our needs, in a large number of other places around the world.

+Upstream
-"Upstream": Further up in the zone pipeline, i.e. in the direction of the Registry System.
+: Further up in the zone pipeline, i.e. in the direction of the Registry System.

+Downstream
-"Downstream": Further down the zone pipeline, i.e. towards the public Internet.
+: Further down the zone pipeline, i.e. towards the public Internet.

 # Basic Design Principles